open-sauced/intro/docs/CONTRIBUTING.md

 ### Adding a New Chapter and Adding it to the Sidebar

-In this section, we will walk you through how to add a new chapter to our Intro to Open Source course and add it to the sidebar.
+In this section, we will walk you through adding a new chapter to any of our courses and adding it to the sidebar.

 #### Adding a New Chapter